webmemo-code/flickr-to-instagram-automation/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Support

-Use this repo for free.
-It comes as is, i.e. I don't offer support due to limited time.